isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/Sec1 Electronic Registration (For 2023 Intake).md

 _________________________________________________________________
 # **Section A: Online Registration Form**

-As part of Sec 1 Registration, we would appreciate very much for parents/guardians to take some time to complete this [form](https://forms.gle/V2Tf26oNuEBXo9Qr8) by 1 p.m., Friday, 23 December 2022.
+As part of Sec 1 Registration, we would appreciate very much for parents/guardians to take some time to complete this [form](https://forms.gle/V2Tf26oNuEBXo9Qr8) by 2359h, Thursday, 22 December 2022.
 This is to allow us to get to know your child/ward better.

 _________________________________________________________________